Public Health MPH Accelerated Landing Hero with Page Title

 Earn Two Degrees in Five Years

-Penn State College of Medicine offers an accelerated Master of Public Health (MPH) degree program for students at University Park enrolled in Biobehavioral Health, Health Policy and Administration, Kinesiology or Nutritional Sciences degree programs.
+Penn State College of Medicine offers an accelerated Master of Public Health (MPH) degree program for Penn State undergraduate students enrolled in Biobehavioral Health, Health Policy and Administration, Kinesiology or Nutritional Sciences degree programs.

 Students can specialize in one of the following tracks: